 - "The Giant Pumpkin" and "Three Apprentices" in The Ghost & I: Scary Stories for Participatory Telling edited by Jennifer Justice.
 Cambridge MA: Yellow Moon Press, 1992.
 ISBN 0-938756-37-0.

 - "Rabbit, Bobcat, and the Turkeys" in Holiday Stories All Year Round: Audience Participation Stories and More edited by Violet Teresa deBarba Miller) Libraries Unlimited 2008, ISBN13: 9781591586753.

 - "Shingebiss and the North Wind" (text only) in Best Stories from the Texas Storytelling Festival edited by Finley Stewart.
 Little Rock: August House Publishers, 1995.
 ISBN 0-87483-405-8.
-NOTE: another version of this story is posted HERE with a musical notation for the chant and chordal accompaniment.
+NOTE: I also offer the story with extensive background notes and a musical notation for the chant with chordal accompaniment.

 - "1890: The Year of the Turnip in Oklahoma" in Many Voices: True Tales From America's Past edited by Mary Weaver.
 Jonesborough TN: National Storytelling Press, 1995 with a teacher's guide.
 ISBN 1-879991-17-9

 Articles about storytelling: